DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-01-23-notifications-mvp.md

 Next steps will include:

-* A notifications pilot with a small number of providers who have expressed a key interest in receiving notifications.
+- A notifications pilot with a small number of providers who have expressed a key interest in receiving notifications.
-* A diary study conducted with the pilot participants.
+- A diary study conducted with the pilot participants.
-* Design and research of "manage notifications" functionality for Publish.
+- Design and research of "manage notifications" functionality for Publish.

+*[UCAS]: Universities and Colleges Admissions Service